|Guide||♦||79 Triplogs||6 Topics|

-Trailhead Location: Trailhead at 7260 feet.
-Trail starts at the parking area off Forest Road 154.
+Trailhead at 7260 feet.
+The trail starts at the parking area off Forest Road 154.